Slow Factory Review: More Than Just Fashion

 Both of these options are inexcusable and, to be very honest, made me incredibly nauseated.
 I think I even cried a little.

-Here are the most important points to take away: you can choose to do nothing, or you can choose to do something.
+Cosmically speaking, here’s the take away: you can choose to do nothing, or you can choose to do something.
 But trying to look like you are doing something while actually doing nothing is dangerous to us all.
-Slow Factory’s BS Radar is finely honed and demonstrates well the company’s dedication to this cause, so I am highly recommending you check them out.
+Slow Factory’s BS Radar is finely honed and demonstrates well the company’s dedication to this cause.
+These reasons are why I am confident in recommending you check them out.
 Visit the website to learn, browse it like a gallery of art (because that’s what it is), or actually make a purchase.
-Whatever you do, you can feel good about your support as Slow Factory continues to knock it out of this world!
+Whatever you do, you can feel shiny about your support as Slow Factory continues to knock it out of this world!

 And I’m really sorry about all of the space puns.
 I promise I didn’t planet.